It's a simple message: #BeKind.

 We're continuing the popular #BeKind campaign.
 Write #BeKind on your hands and take a picture -- then tweet it or Instagram it to show that you are joining the cause.
 Add @nbcwashington and we may use your picture on air or online.

 NBC4 and our sister station, Telemundo 44, are #Working4You in our communities in D.C., Maryland and Virginia

 We're starting this in October because it is National Bullying Prevention Month.
 The month was originally designed as a one-week campaign by the PACER Center, a group that assists young people with disabilities.

 Since then, the campaign has expanded into a month-long initiative to fight bullying.

-Parkside Middle School, in Prince William County Public Schools, is fighting bullying by creating a culture of kindness.
-The school participates in Rachel’s Challenge, inspired by the writings of Rachel Scott, the first victim of the 1999 Columbine shootings.
+Francis C. Hammond Middle School, of Alexandria City Public Schools, is fighting bullying by creating a culture of kindness.
+This is the first year that they will participate in Rachel’s Challenge, inspired by the writings of Rachel Scott, the first victim of the 1999 Columbine shootings.

 Before her death, Rachel wrote about the need to foster grassroots efforts of kindness not only in schools but also in the surrounding community.
 She called people to focus on the positive and eliminate an environment where bullying could occur.